vchrisb/Isilon-POSH/README.md

 =====

 This is an inofficial (not by EMC) Powershell module that allows you to manage your EMC Isilon Scale-Out NAS systems by Powershell.
-Only a subset of the  Isilon Platform API (REST) is currently implemented.

 More Information clould be found in these blog posts:
 * http://blog.banck.net/2013/12/isilon-rest-api-using-powershell-part-1.html